 - From The sender of the message template.
 The From address of an outbound email is specified using the following order of precedence: - 1.
 If there is a From address in the sendEmail() step of a procedure, then that address is used. - 2.
 Else the sendEmail() step uses the From address provided by a linked Service Desk > Message Template, if the link exists and a From address is specified. - 3.
 Else the sendEmail() step uses the Reply Email Address of the Service Desk > Incoming Email and Alarm Settings > email reader linked to the service desk.
-This link between the email reader and the service desk is set using the Service Desk > Desk Definition > Properties > General > Standard Field Defaults (page 36) > Email field. - 4.
+This link between the email reader and the service desk is set using the Service Desk > Desk Definition > Properties > General > Standard Field Defaults (page 35) > Email field. - 4.
 Else the Default Sender Email address set in System > Outbound Email is used. - Body Enter the body text of the message template.
-Use the following toolbar buttons to add special formatting to the text:

-- Insert a table.

-- > Insert a horizontal line as a percentage of the width, or set a fixed width in pixels.

-- Indent text.

-- > = Outdent text.

-- 2 Remove formatting.

-- ➤ Ω Insert a symbol.

-- Usert an emoticon.

-- > \(\) Preview the display of text and images.

-- Upload a file or image.

-- > x Set selected text to subscript.

-- x Set selected text to superscript.

-- Image: Image:
+Use the following toolbar buttons to add special formatting to the text: - Hyperlink selected text.
+You may need to reset links copied and pasted from another source. - Insert a table. - > Insert a horizontal line as a percentage of the width, or set a fixed width in pixels. - > = Indent text. - > = Outdent text. - 2 Remove formatting. - \Omega \omega Insert a symbol. - Use insert an emoticon. - Signal Preview the display of text and images. - Upload a file or image. - > x Set selected text to subscript. - > x Set selected text to superscript. - Image: Toggle full screen mode for editing and viewing.